oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

     ![Rendering Tree options are displayed](images/create-region1.png "")

-3. You will see a new region in the Rendering Tree, which will also appear in the **Layout** section (middle panel).
-In the Property Editor, enter/select the following:
+3. In the Property Editor, enter/select the following:

     - Under Indentification: